 In India, mesenteric ischemia patients are at least a decade younger than those in the western countries, with overall higher complications & death rate.

-IS IT A SERIOUS PROBLEM?
+IS IT A SERIOUS PROBLEM OF Mesenteric Artery Disease.

 Yes.
 It is an emergency condition and you must see a qualified vascular surgeon immediately.